 The Sussex Hub is run by AiRS (Action in Rural Sussex) providing support to local communities wanting to start a CLT.
 There are now over 20 Sussex based CLTs in existence.
 The nearest to us is Bexhill and Herstmonceux.
 Others are in Brighton, Hastings, Lewes and Ringmer.

-Goscombe is an award winning family owned company seeking to being affordable housing to villages and towns Across Sussex.
+Goscombe is an award winning family owned company seeking to bring affordable housing to villages and towns Across Sussex.

-Leighton Rowe and Sarah Roberts have supported us during the setting up of ECLT, and with identifying land for development, plus securing us a grant to kickstart our fundraising.
+Development officers at EBC, Leighton Rowe and Sarah Roberts, have actively supported us during the setting up of ECLT, and with identifying land for development, plus securing us a grant to kickstart our fundraising.

 John Caladine is advising on financial matters and helped us complete our first year end accounts and submission of our Annual Return to the FCA.